edvin/fxlauncher/README.md

 FXLauncher is a very small binary that can be used to boot your application.
 All it needs is access to your application manifest (example here)[https://github.com/edvin/tornadofx-samples/blob/master/app/app.xml].
-FXLauncher will look for the manifest in the current folder, or you can specify the it with an url parameter.
+FXLauncher will look for the manifest in the current folder, or you can specify it with a url parameter.

 After the manifest is retrieved and stored in the current folder as `app.xml`, FXLauncher synchronizes every file mentioned in the manifest while providing the user with a progress indicator.
 After all resources are in sync,